ctfhacker/ctf-writeups/campctf-2015/bitterman-pwn-400/README.md

 ## Exploit

 Because NX is turned on, we need to do some fancy ROP.
 Our ROP strategy is below:
 * Leak a libc address via ROPing to `puts()` with `puts` as the parameter.
-This will return the address of `puts` on the remote side.
-We can calculate the libc base address since we were given their libc in the problem (leaked_libc_read_address - original_libc_from_challenge = base_libc_on_server)
+    - This will return the address of `puts` in the libc the binary is using.
+    - We can calculate the libc base address since we were given their libc in the problem (leaked_libc_read_address - original_libc_from_challenge = base_libc_on_server)
-* Call main so we can re-exploit with the knowledge of the libc base address
+* Call main so we can re-exploit with the knowledge of the libc base address.

 This ROP construction is here:
 ```python